European Civil Society Platform on Lifelong Learning – EUCIS-LLL

 Join the online debate on the Single Market

 The EU is organising the Single Market Month from 23 September to 23 October 2013 – a month of online debates between individuals, businesses, organisations, policy-makers and EU leaders to discuss ideas to improve the EU’s Single Market.
-You can already submit, comment and vote on ideas on jobs, social rights, banks and e-commerce.
+You can already submit, comment and vote on ideas on jobs and qualifications, social rights, banks and e-commerce.

 /// AGENDA ///

 European Education, Training and Youth Forum 2013, 17-18 October